 And yet, in spite of my accident and my revised climbing goals, my years of experience in alpine climbing proved to be the key to me eventually working with Steve, as he did strive to become the next Bonatti.
 While I was never more than a second tier climber I had been plenty good enough to relate to exactly what Steve was doing and with my understanding of training theory I could help him in his quest.

 It was in Mazama I first met Steve House.
 He was living and working there as a mountain guide.
-Steve had already made a name for himself by then, so I knew him by reputation.
+Steve had already made a name for himself by then and I knew him by reputation.
 A mutual friend introduced us, and we hit it off really well.
 Our shared background in climbing and mutual interests made us a really good fit—so we began to climb together in 1999.

 We made some ice and rock climbing trips to the Canadian Rockies together, and the Bugaboos, and then, in 2001, we made our first trip together to the Himalaya.
 While we were in Tibet, conversations between Steve and I began to really focus on training for alpine climbers, acclimatization ideas, and all the facets that I had been so interested in for such a long time.